annefried/annefried.github.io/_pages/about.md

 About me
 --------
+I am a _University Professor_ (tenured) for __Natural Language Understanding__ at the Faculty of Applied Computer Science at the __University of Augsburg__ (start date: June 1, 2023).

-I am a __Senior Expert__ working on Natural Language Processing and Computational Linguistics at the [Bosch Center for Artificial Intelligence](https://www.bosch-ai.com/).
+Before that, I was a __Senior Expert__ working on Natural Language Processing and Computational Linguistics at the [Bosch Center for Artificial Intelligence](https://www.bosch-ai.com/).

 I am currently the vice president of the [German Society for Computational Linguistics](https://gscl.org/en) (GSCL), the scientific association in the German-speaking countries and regions for research, teaching and professional work in natural language processing.